AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 ### Use case #1 {#use-case-1}

-*You have activated an audience on the Magnite Streaming: Real-Time destination.*
+You have activated an audience on the Magnite Streaming: Real-Time destination.

-*Any audiences activated via the Magnite Streaming: Real-Time destination must also use the Magnite Streaming: Batch destination, as the Batch delivery's data is meant to replace/persist the Real-Time delivery's data within the Magnite Streaming platform.*
+Any audiences activated via the Magnite Streaming: Real-Time destination must also use the Magnite Streaming: Batch destination, as the Batch delivery's data is meant to replace/persist the Real-Time delivery's data within the Magnite Streaming platform.

 ### Use case #2 {#use-case-2}

-*You want to activate an audience only in a batch/daily cadence to the Magnite Streaming platform.*
+You want to activate an audience only in a batch/daily cadence to the Magnite Streaming platform.

-*Any audience(s) activated via the Magnite Streaming: Batch destination will be delivered in a batch/daily cadence, and will then be targettable in the Magnite Streaming platform.*
+Any audience(s) activated via the Magnite Streaming: Batch destination will be delivered in a batch/daily cadence and will then be targettable in the Magnite Streaming platform.

 ## Prerequisites {#prerequisites}